r-hub/blog/content/post/2021-01-05-oauth2/index.md

 ### OAuth usage

--   With httr you can directly pass the token to [`httr::VERB()`](https://httr.r-lib.org/reference/VERB.html) via the `config` parameter. httr also automatically refreshed your access token if the token object contains a valid refresh token.
+-   With httr you can directly pass the token to [`httr::VERB()`](https://httr.r-lib.org/reference/VERB.html) via the `config` parameter. httr also automatically refreshes your access token if the token object contains a valid refresh token.
 -   If using another HTTP R client you will need to extract the access token and pass it as the header the API docs require.

 What are your OAuth 2.0 secret credentials?